ActiveBrainAtlas/MouseBrainAtlas_dev/doc/classifiers_and_detectors.md

 - feature_network
 - feature_classifier_id

-Known classifiers: One used for Ntb (899), one for Thionin.
+There are separate classifiers for Ntb and Thionin brains.
 The Ntb classifier can be used on Thionin brains after intensity normalization, but will not work quite as well.
-The other classifier was trained on 3 thionin brains: MD585/MD589/MD594, but does not exist on any server (may have been deleted entirely).
+  - Detector 799, used for Ntb, uses classifier 899
+  - Detector 19, used for Thionin, uses classifier 73
+    - Trained on brains MD585/MD589/MD594

 Detector/classifier settings are read in [metadata line 509](https://github.com/ActiveBrainAtlas/MouseBrainAtlas_dev/blob/master/src/utilities/metadata.py#L535)